fxcircus/Music-Maker-Dice/README.md

 ### What does it do?
 - Random inspiration generator.
 - Click on the "Roll" button to generate new settings.
+- BPM will always be between 75 and 140

 ### Why?
 - I built this for to have a quick starting point for music making sessions.